ROCm/triton/README.md

 pip install -e python
 ```

+If you're running out of memory, specify the MAX_JOBS environment variable (in the last command) to limit the number of jobs

 # Building with a custom LLVM

 Triton uses LLVM to generate code for GPUs and CPUs.
 Normally, the Triton build